Onboarding a bi-state community around one unified brand.

 We began by examining best practices in transportation design around the world, researching successes and failures alike, to discover what could work (and not work) for Kansas City.
 We consulted with many of our city’s longtime advocates who have been working to bring a streetcar to KC for decades.
 Not surprisingly, we all agreed that the most successfully branded systems were intuitive, flexible, memorable and simple.

-Today the RideKC Streetcar ridership continues to remain strong, nearly 1.4 million trips in 2016 with an average of 5,830 daily riders, doubling all rider predictions.
 A recent survey of downtown businesses revealed that 97% of respondents credited the streetcar with having a positive impact on their business and 80% have experienced a positive change in revenue.
-It appears that extensions to the line will happen quicker too, as riders want it in their neighborhood.
+The next expansion is already in front of voters with a proposed extension that unites downtown with the UMKC Campus.